 Conversely, you may be hurt because your mate is looking at pornography online.
 You have good reason to be upset!
 That sort of behavior is disrespectful to the relationship that the two of you created.
 Talk to your partner.
 Explain that the pornography has to go—no ifs, ands or buts.
 Don’t accept excuses like “Everybody looks at porn” or “It’s just the Internet.”
 That attitude speaks volumes about the health of your relationship.
 Your partner has to choose what’s more important: pornography or the relationship?

-Online cheating and Cyber Affairs in the News
+Online Infidelity And Cyber Affairs In The News